Divya-41076/Webscraping/README.md

 - 💾 Saves matched jobs into **MySQL**
 - 📊 Logs real-time progress with ✅ *Matched* / ⚠️ *Unmatched* indicators
 - 📈 Provides a final scraping summary
-- 🔒 Secure credential management with `.gitignore` for sensitive files

 ---